-In the Nabonidus Cylinder from Sippar, a foundation text buried in the foundation of a building, Babylonian king Nabonidus of Babylonia (r.
+In the Nabonidus Cylinder from Sippar, a foundation text buried in the foundation of a building, Babylonian king Nabonidus (r.
 556-539) describes how he carefully - after checking older foundation texts - repaired three temples in Harran and Sippar.:

 - the sanctuary of the moon god Sin in Harran;